Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Argument Description Required?
 Additional information

-IF NOT EXISTS Optional argument that stops statement execution if a table of the same name already exists No
+IF NOT EXISTS Stop statement execution if a table of the same name already exists Optional

-COLUMN_LIST List of column names, data types and optional constraints.
-The list must include the _id column Yes * _id column
+COLUMN_LIST List of column names, data types and optional constraints with leading _id column that can be ID or STRING data type Yes * _id column

 * Naming standards